Compound Interest Calculator

 For example, a 6% annual rate compounded monthly produces an APY of about 6.17%.
 The same rate compounded daily yields approximately 6.18%.
 While the differences may seem small for a single year, they compound over time and can become meaningful for large balances held over long periods.

 One of the most common uses for a compound interest calculator is retirement planning.
-If you are 25 years old and want to retire at 65, you have a 40-year investment horizon.
+If you are 25 years old and retire at 65, you have a 40-year investment horizon.
 Assuming an average annual return of 8% (a conservative estimate for a diversified stock portfolio), investing just $300 per month starting at age 25 would grow to approximately $1,049,000 by age 65.
 Waiting until age 35 to start the same strategy would yield only about $447,000, less than half, despite only missing 10 years of contributions.

 Planning for a child's college education is another practical application.
 If you start a 529 plan or similar investment account when your child is born with a $5,000 initial deposit and contribute $200 per month at 7% annual return, you would have approximately $88,000 by the time they turn 18.
 That substantial sum can cover a significant portion of college costs.